dsa-ntc/birminghamdsa.github.io/_pages/NA4A.md

 ## What products are we boycotting?

 The BDS movement focuses on targeted boycotts inspired by the South African anti-apartheid movement, the US Civil Rights movement, the Indian anti-colonial struggle, and others.
 We follow the [BDS movement’s](https://bdsmovement.net/BDS-Guide-Strategic-Campaigning) lead in strategically focusing on a small number of companies and products for maximum impact.
-We need to target companies that play a clear and direct role in Israel’s crimes and where there is real potential for impact.
+[We need to target companies that play a clear and direct role in Israel’s crimes and where there is real potential for impact.](https://www.bdsmovement.net/Guide-to-BDS-Boycott)

-The BDS movement targets [complicity, not identity.](https://www.bdsmovement.net/Guide-to-BDS-Boycott)
+(List of boycott targets.)[bhamdsa.org/na4atargets)

 ## What happens after I sign the pledge?